Creamline Cool Smashers: Choco Mucho Flying Titans

 Creamline has a rivalry with sister team Choco Mucho Flying Titans, despite mostly dominating the rivalry.
 It has become one of the PVL's most popular rivalries, with matches between the two seeing large attendance turnouts.
 The two teams met in the championship twice.

 Petro Gazz Angels

-The Creamline Cool Smashers and Petro Gazz Angels are the two longest-tenured and most successful teams in the PVL.
-As of the 2024–25 All-Filipino Conference, both teams met in the championship five teams with Creamline winning three of them.
+Until 2025, the Creamline Cool Smashers and Petro Gazz Angels were the two longest-tenured and most successful teams in the PVL.
+Before Petro Gazz took a leave of absence in 2026, both teams met in the championship five teams with Creamline winning three of them.